xuankimtran/docs-1/pages/katalon-studio/docs/selenium-testng-junit-migration.md

     </a>
     <p style="text-align: center;"><em>Click the gif to enlarge it</em></p>

-5. To reload the source code and resources from your your Selenium/TestNG/JUnit project, right-click the `Include` folder, then click **Refresh**.
+5. To reload the source code and resources from your Selenium/TestNG/JUnit project, right-click the `Include` folder, then click **Refresh**.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/Selenium-TestNG-Migration/KS-Selenium-Reload-source-code.png" width="322" alt="Reload TestNG source code and resoureces">